 Using Aspirin for Canning

 Several years ago, a recipe circulated using aspirin to acidify tomatoes and beans for canning.
 Aspirin is not recommended for canning.
-While it contains salicylic acid, it does not sufficiently acidify tomatoes or beans for safe hot water bath canning. beans are low acid foods and may only be processed safely in a pressure canner.
+While it contains salicylic acid, it does not sufficiently acidify tomatoes or beans for safe hot water bath canning. beans are low acid foods and may only be processed safely in a Pressure Canner.
 Lemon juice or vinegar is recommended to acidify tomato products for safe water bath processing.

 Think of it like smoking.
 We all know someone who smoke their entire life and lived to be 90.
 But the cemeteries are filled with the vast majority who didn't.
-You'll hear people say "my grandmother did it that way for 20 years".
+You will hear people say "my grandmother did it that way for 20 years".
 But of course, the people who died from food poisoning aren't around and often didn't have descendants to tell their tale...